JSchlensok/VespaG/README.md

     - optional: `--single_csv SINGLE_CSV` Whether to return one CSV file for all proteins instead of per-protein CSV files.
     - optional: `--no_csv NO_CSV` Whether no CSV output should be produced.
     - optional: `--zero_idx ZERO_IDX` Whether to enumerate the sequence starting at 0.
 Default is starting at 1.

-(needs input fasta, creates embeddings (gpu?), saves csv output in folder data/output by default, see somewhere below for optional)